Nicola2309/MS1/README.md

 - To make it easy for the mobile users that visit the bar during the Virus Times by tapping on the shopping-cart and bring them in the Menu page, making them able to make their choice, so the company can avoid to provide Menu's of common use.

--To create a responsive design fitting all devices and screen sizes.
+- To create a responsive design fitting all devices and screen sizes.

 ### Customers' Reviews